underscoreio/scalaxhack-2016/README.md

   In this session we'll fork, clone, build, tweak, and use the Typelevel Scala compiler as an introduction to compiler hacking.

+- **Eugene Burmako, Scala.Meta and Macro Paradise**

+  Hackathon on scala.meta and new-style macros.
+  We'll have a bunch of approachable issues for newcomers.

 - **ADD YOUR PROJECTS HERE**

 ## Workshop Proposals